P A L E R M O

 For the adventurous eater, there’s the city’s famous street food, such as stigghiola (grilled lamb intestines) or pani câ meusa (spleen sandwiches).

-Pair it all with a glass of locally produced Nero d’Avola, and you have a meal that is as bold and layered as Palermo itself.
+Pair it all with a glass of locally produced Nero d’Avola, and you have a meal that is as bold and impossibly sophisticated as Palermo itself.